-Boeing Scrambles To Restore Faith In Its 737 MAX Airplane After Crashes
+Boeing Scrambles To Restore Faith In Its 737 Max Airplane After Crashes

 Demand persists

-The 737 MAX is Boeing's fastest selling plane ever.
+The 737 Max is Boeing's fastest selling plane ever.
 Airlines have placed orders for more than 4,000 of the aircraft, but some are reconsidering those orders, with at least one airline moving to cancel an order for 49 planes.

-Nonetheless, Boeing has not stopped production and continues making the planes at it's 737 assembly plant in suburban Renton, Wash.
+Nonetheless, Boeing has not stopped production and continues making the planes at its 737 assembly plant in suburban Renton, Wash.

 The enormous facility is almost 1,200 feet long and more than 750 feet wide.
 Workers at various stations on three lines of planes simultaneously put the pieces and parts together and install operating systems at a pace of 52 planes a month.